-5. For the transaction of business, action taken by a majority of the members at any Central Committee Meeting at which a quorum is present shall be the valid action of the Central Committee, unless otherwise specified in these Bylaws.
+5. For the transaction of business, action taken by a majority of the members at any Central Committee Meeting at which a quorum is present shall be the valid action of the Central Committee, unless otherwise specified in these bylaws.

-6. Robert's Rules of Order (latest version) shall govern, on any procedure not provided for in these Bylaws.
+6. Robert's Rules of Order (latest version) shall govern, on any procedure not provided for in these bylaws.

 E. SPECIAL CENTRAL COMMITTEE MEETINGS

 Special Meetings of the Central Committee may be called, if deemed necessary for the transaction of important business.
-Special Meetings may be called by the Chairman, a majority of the Executive Board, or upon written request of one-fourth (1/4) of the members of the Central Committee.
+Special Meetings may be called by the Chairman, a majority of the Executive Board, or upon written request of at least one-fourth (1/4) of the members of the Central Committee.
 The business of this meeting shall be limited to that specified in the request for the meeting.

 SECTION 2: OFFICERS AND MEMBERS OF EXECUTIVE BOARD